Board of Directors

 New York, New York

 Marshall J. Cohen is a partner in the law firm Cohen & Perfetto.
 Before becoming a lawyer, Cohen received a PhD in American History from Harvard.
-He has taught at Harvard, MIT, and Columbia Law School.
-Cohen lives with his wife, Jean Keh, in New York City and Great Barrington, Massachusetts.
+He has taught at Harvard, MIT and Columbia Law School.
+Cohen lives with his wife, Jean Keh, in New York City.
 His passions are opera and tennis.
 Born with a malformed and enlarged right hip and leg, at 64, Cohen and his orthopedist decided that amputation was the best solution for the deteriorating condition of his right leg.
 On September 11, 2003, he had the amputation, and on October 13, 2003, he received a C-leg for field testing.
 He is now back on the tennis court and is actively involved in his legal practice.
-His ambition for the Amputee Coalition is to raise money and to lobby for more equitable insurance coverage for prostheses.

 Charlotte, North Carolina

 Charlie Steele has been a below-knee amputee since 1990.
 Before retiring from IBM, he held numerous management positions during his 28 years of service.
-He is currently active with ASPIRE in New York City and is a support group leader.
+He was a support group leader in New York City for 14 years and currently serves as chair of the Amputee Coalition Peer Support Committee.
 Steele is a peer visitor/trainer and served on the National Consumer Advisory Panel for the Limb Loss Research & Statistics Program (LLRSP).
 He is also an advocate for literacy and mentor programs and enjoys the arts, reading, writing, traveling and health/fitness.

 The SciMAC is a body of volunteers from prestigious backgrounds and organizations in the healthcare arena that coordinates and advises the Amputee Coalition on health, wellbeing and research issues and initiatives.
 SciMAC reviews all patient education materials used in the National Limb Loss Resource Center, curricula for educational programs, data and statistics used by the Coalition, and research projects of the Amputee Coalition.
 SciMAC complements the work of the Board of Directors and provides a natural flow between the more strategic and visionary work of the Board and the day-to-day work of the Field.